Bank of East Asia : Notice on Branch Services | MarketScreener

-Hong Kong, 6thMarch, 2022 - The Bank of East Asia, Limited ("BEA" or the "Bank") announces that the following branch is temporarily closed until further notice.
+Hong Kong, 13thMarch, 2022 - The Bank of East Asia, Limited ("BEA" or the "Bank") announces that the following branch is temporarily closed until further notice.

 Branch